Security Screening System

 - Ensure it is fastened closed.

-- If traveling with liquid medicines, liquid/paste baby foods,
+- If travelling with liquid medicines, liquid/paste baby foods,

 remove them from your hand baggage for inspection.